2024-09-10T14:38:37-04:00Sep 10, 2024|

 Get your GIC with RBC

 Students from select countries can get their study permit for Canada in as few as 20 days when you apply through the Government of Canada’s Student Direct Stream (SDS) program.
 Having a GIC account with at a participating Canadian financial institution is a mandatory requirement for the SDS.
 If you have confirmation of enrollment from a Canadian university or college, you can get started today.
-Connect with an RBC Advisor to open your GIC and begin your student journey.
+Open your student GIC with RBC and begin your student journey.

 Tips Icon Tip: